 Will your fundraisers ever ask for cash donations?

 No. Our fundraisers are not allowed to take cash from you.
 They're only permitted to ask for regular donations through a direct debit.
 They also won't take one-off donations.
 There is now an option to sign up via contactless methods either using a QR code or SMS.
 This will take you to our website where you can enter direct debit details and confirm the signup.

-Find out more about the Fundraising Regulator.
+Find out more about the Scottish Fundraising Adjudication Panel.

 We've taken the decision to carry out this activity in line with Government guidance and have taken the additional steps below to ensure all necessary precautions are in place to mitigate risk.
 Currently, due to COVID-19, we are ensuring we do not fundraise in areas with a large elderly population or locations where social distancing cannot be maintained e.g. flats with narrow walkways.
 This will reduce any risk to both the residents and the fundraisers.

 • Fundraisers are required to pass updated health and safety training which takes guidance from Government, Institute of Fundraising, and Fundraising Regulator advice

 • Contactless sign-up options - supporters will be offered the choice of scanning a QR code, receiving a link via SMS or signing up using our fundraisers' iPads, which are cleaned before and after every interaction